3DISCO

-3DISCO (stands for “3D imaging of solvent-cleared organs“) is histological method which make biological samples more transparent (so called “cleared”), by using series of organic solvents for matching refractive index (RI) of tissue and surrounding medium.
-Structures in transparent tissues can be examined by fluorescence microscopy without need for time-consuming physical sectioning and following reconstruction in silico.
+3DISCO (stands for "3D imaging of solvent-cleared organs") is a histological method that make biological samples more transparent (so called "cleared") by using series of organic solvents for matching the refractive index (RI) of the tissues with that of the surrounding medium.
+Structures in transparent tissues can be examined by fluorescence microscopy, without the need for time-consuming physical sectioning and subsequent reconstruction in silico.